kyle-woodward/grad-school-projects/tools/VolcanoExplorer/README.md

 * -n --number: maximum number* of before/after Landsat imagery sets to download (optional, default=1)

- _the value given to -n argument may not result in that number of imagery sets downloaded.
-    Other non-dynamic query criteria are passed to the landsatxplore API to find clear images very close to the time of volcanic eruption.
-THe user may change these hard-coded values if they wish._
+ _Other search criteria are passed to the landsatxplore API internally, like cloud cover and date range, \
+ and the tool will only download imagery if both Before and After images were returned in the search.
+Therefore, the\
+ total number of imagery sets downloaded may be fewer than the max specified by the --number argument._

 **Ensure that both scripts are stored in the same directory on your computer, and run the volcano_explorer.py script from command-line.**